bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 Vugar is the god of family and fertility.
 As a mortal, he was a prince of Vamerit, and was renowned for establishing laws pertaining family and hereditary rights to the Seven Principates<!-- TODO.
 Link. -->.
 He is now depicted with a silver toga of simple style.

 #### Genadi
 Genadi is the goddess of bravery and love.
-As a mortal, she was a marset hero whose acts led to the death of king D'khan, ending the Ededeian Genocide.
+As a mortal, she was a imate hero whose acts led to the death of king D'khan, ending the Ededeian Genocide.
 She is now depicted with toad-like features, carrying her characteristic swordflute.

 #### Sakris
 Sakris is the god of fun and wine.
 As a mortal, he was the most devoted slave to the prince-merchant Hak of Ushpavam.
 Even as a god, he is often depicted dutifully attending to guests at a party.